 Classification of local government areas

-The classification of LGAs was reviewed by the Independent Liquor and Gaming Authority on 27 April 2011 using the same methodology as the original classification in 2009, but with updated data.
+The classification of LGAs was reviewed by the Independent Liquor and Gaming Authority on 30 April 2014 using the same methodology as the 2011 classification, but with updated data.
 Details of the methodology used for determining classifications are below.

-The Authority will assess and determine a LIA based on the classification of the applicant venue’s local government areas as at its lodgement date.
+The Authority will assess and determine applications based on the classification of the applicant venue's local government areas as at its lodgment date.

 Methodology used for determining classifications

-In determining the classifications, the Authority ranks all LGAs in the greater Sydney metropolitan region and separately those in the country region of NSW based on each LGA’s:
+In determining the classifications, the Authority ranks all LGAs in NSW based on each LGA’s:

 - density of poker machine entitlements (including hotel Liquor Act poker machine permits)